mstelles/ex294/README.md

 Not sure why but well, that's how they do things.

 Feel free to use if you like but don't take this as a course for the certification.
+Probably what they want is to sell their 2k USD prep course, where they might give the "correct" answers for the test.

 ### ========== pre tasks ==========